Page Speed Optimisation: Understanding Its Importance

 Upgrade Hosting Plans

-If your website is hosted on a shared server, consider upgrading to a virtual private server (VPS) or dedicated hosting.
-These options offer more resources, reducing server response times and improving overall performance.
+If your site is on a shared server, consider a virtual private server (VPS) or dedicated hosting.
+These give you more resources.
+That cuts server response times and improves overall performance.

 Optimise Server Configuration

-Work with your hosting provider to optimise server settings, such as enabling gzip compression and improving database indexing.
-These adjustments can have a significant impact on load speed.
+Work with your hosting provider to optimise server settings.
+Enable gzip compression and improve database indexing.
+These changes can have a big impact on load speed.

 Reduce HTTP Requests

-Each element on your webpage—whether an image, script, or stylesheet—plays a role in page speed optimisation.
-Consequently, reducing these requests can dramatically improve load times.
+Each element on your page plays a role in page speed optimisation, whether it's an image, script, or stylesheet.
+So reducing these requests can improve load times dramatically.

 Combine Files